softcover/softcover_book/chapters/getting_started.md

 $ gem install softcover
 ```

-\noindent There have been some reports of issues on OS X (Mavericks and later), so if you run into trouble with the previous step, try this command instead:[^sudo_install]
+\noindent There have been some reports of issues on macOS (Mavericks and later), so if you run into trouble with the previous step, try this command instead:[^sudo_install]

 ```text
 $ gem install softcover -- --with-cppflags=-I/usr/local/opt/openssl/include